Iris Psychology can offer help from a range of different models or approaches. Caroline can work with individuals, couples or organisations.

 Cognitive Analytic Therapy (CAT)

-We offer specialist expertise in Cognitive Analytic Therapy.
-Please follow one of the links (above or below) to our page on this therapy for detailed information.
+Iris Psychology offers specialist expertise in Cognitive Analytic Therapy.
+Please follow one of the links (above or below) to the page on this therapy for detailed information.

 CAT is a talking therapy that looks to develop an understanding of how a person thinks, feels and acts, and how this links to the events and relationships that form the basis for these experiences.
 These are often, but not always, considered from earlier in the person’s life, or from childhood.
 The therapist and individual then work together to further develop the understanding of the difficulties, how difficulties sometimes associated with past can still become apparent in normal everyday life, and in finding ways to make changes in feelings, thoughts or actions.